SE Palmeiras: Current season (2024)

 Palmeiras' season started on 4 February 2024, with the Supercopa do Brasil, where they faced their local rivals São Paulo.
 The match ended in a 0–0 draw, and São Paulo won 4–2 on penalties to claim their first title in the tournament.

 In the Campeonato Paulista, Palmeiras was placed in Group B. Palmeiras remained unbeaten until the first leg of the finals, where they lost 1–0 to Santos.
-In the second leg at their home stadium, Allianz Parque, Palmeiras defeated Santos 2–0, securing their 26th title.
+In the second leg at their home stadium, Nubank Parque, Palmeiras defeated Santos 2–0, securing their 26th title.

 Palmeiras got knocked out of the Copa Libertadores in the Round Of 16 competition phase.
 They faced Botafogo as their opponents, they lost 2–1 in the first leg at the Estadio Olimpico Nilton Santos.
 In the second leg, they conceded two more goals but scored 3, the last one being a last-minute goal that was disallowed because of the video assistant referee.
 The score ended 4–3 on aggregate.